ACU staff, alumni and donors have been recognised in the annual Australia Day Honours List, announced on Friday 26 January.

-Mr Whitby is an ACU alumnus, receiving a Graduate Diploma of Religious Education in 1988.
+Mr Gregory Whitby Mr Whitby is an ACU alumnus, receiving a Graduate Diploma of Religious Education in 1988.
 He received an Australia Day Honour ‘for significant service to education in the Catholic school system as a leader, administrator, advocate and teacher’.

-Mr Gill is an ACU donor and received an Australia Day Honour ‘for significant service to aged welfare, to the provision of pioneering palliative care programs, to medical education and to the community’.
+Mr Peter Gill Mr Gill is an ACU donor and received an Australia Day Honour ‘for significant service to aged welfare, to the provision of pioneering palliative care programs, to medical education and to the community’.

-Mr Mitchell is an ACU donor and was recognised with an Australia Day Honour ‘for service to the community as a philanthropist’.
+Mr John Mitchell Mr Mitchell is an ACU donor and was recognised with an Australia Day Honour ‘for service to the community as a philanthropist’.

-Dr Stanford is an ACU alumnus and completed a Graduate Certificate of Leadership and Catholic Culture in 2010.
+Dr Michael Stanford Dr Stanford is an ACU alumnus and completed a Graduate Certificate of Leadership and Catholic Culture in 2010.
 He was recognised in this year’s Australia Day Honours List ‘for significant service to the health sector through executive roles, to tertiary education, and to the community of Western Australia’.

 Please note that this is not an exhaustive list of ACU alumni, students, staff and donors who have been recognised in this year’s Australia Day Honours.